patrick21081995/VISKOSITAS/README.md

 # How to use?

-Viskositas is a GUI application available for download ( versions > **1.x** in the full version, see **Contact**).
+Viskositas is a GUI application available for download (versions > **1.x** in the full version, see **Contact** to make a specialized budget).
 The full version has customization, specialized technical assistance and Multi-Viskositas, an option capable of predicting in seconds the viscosity of thousands/millions chemical compositions at specified temperatures.
 The Viskositas 0.x and/or Viskositas 1.x Lite can be downloaded in _Versions_ folder.

 ## Viskositas Lite 1.0.1 overview